1.2 Use R as a Fancy Calculator

 1.2.1 Add comments using “#”

-6 - 1 / 2 #first calculate 1/2=0.5, then 6-0.5=5.5
+6 - 1/2 # first calculate 1/2=0.5, then 6-0.5=5.5

 #> [1] 5.5

 In general, adding comments to codes is a very good practice, as it greatly increases readability and make collaboration easier.
-We will also add many comments in our codes to help you learn R.
+We will also add necessary comments in our codes to help you learn R.

 1.2.2 Basic calculation